2021 Vault Rankings

-Cleary is well known for its representation of national governments especially in advising on sovereign debt offerings.
+Cleary is well known for its representation of national governments, especially in advising on sovereign debt offerings.
 Over the years, the firm has represented Argentina in its $16.5 billion bond offering, Côte d’Ivoire in a 150 billion West African Franc offering, and Indonesia in its $3 billion bond offering.
-Other sovereign government clients have included Chile, the Dominican Republic, Egypt, Greece, Korea, Malaysia, the Philippines, Puerto Rico, and Uruguay.
+Other prominent sovereign government clients have included Armenia, Barbados, Chile, the Dominican Republic, Egypt, Greece, Korea, Malaysia, Mexico, the Philippines, Togo, and Uruguay.
 Cleary has also represented the Puerto Rico Public-Private Partnerships Authority in a landmark agreement intended to transform Puerto Rico’s electric sector; the transaction represents a historic milestone in the Government of Puerto Rico’s objective of providing modern, affordable, resilient, and reliable power to the island, and will help serve as a driver of economic recovery and growth.

 While recognized as an “integrated global partnership,” back home in the states, Cleary makes headlines with its highly regarded corporate, antitrust, and litigation practices.
 Cleary has been involved in high-profile corporate matters, including acting as global antitrust counsel to T-Mobile US and Deutsche Telekom in T-Mobile US’s $146 billion merger with Sprint Corporation, and The Dow Chemical Company in its $130 billion merger of equals with DuPont.
 On the litigation front, Cleary represented National Amusements, Inc., NAI Entertainment Holdings LLC, and Shari and Sumner Redstone in the largest corporate control battle in recent memory, securing a major settlement in a high-profile litigation against CBS and its board in relation to the merger between CBS and Viacom.
 The firm also regularly represents clients in monopolization and conspiracy cases and is counsel to Robert Bosch GmbH and Robert Bosch LLC in criminal and regulatory investigations.